WWEISONG/Data-Structure/README.md

 Totally speaking, this repository inlcudes the basic implementation of some data sturcture and some exercises as well as assignments

 Some basic data structure:
-  Queue\n
+  Queue,
-  Stack\n
+  Stack,
-  Priority Queue
+  Priority Queue,
-  Heap
+  Heap,
-  Graph
+  Graph,
-  Weighted Graph
+  Weighted Graph,
-  Binary Search Tree
+  Binary Search Tree,
-  Spanning Tree
+  Spanning Tree,